SuguruHagiwara/tafe/README.md

 	Make sure that you have cleared the browsing data.
 	Visit the PWA website
 	Tap the Share button (at the browser options)
 	From the options tap the Add to Homescreen option, you can notice an icon of the website or 	screenshot of website added to your devices homescreen instantly.
 	Tap the icon from homescreen, then the Progressive Web App of your website will be loaded.

 	Upon Android device, open Chrome Chrome.

 Go to a website you want to install.
 Tap Add to home screen.
 Follow the onscreen instructions to install.

+	Admin panel

+	1. Go to your command line
+	2. Change directory to the file called "my-app" which is the React file
+	3. Type "npm start" inside "my-app" file
+	4. The admin panel will show up on your browser

 2. What I completed